2018 Federal Budget & Year End Tax Planning

 - Do you have insurance premiums being paid by your employer from another fund that is not your SMSF?

 - if so then these are counted towards your concessional cap

 - as superannuation generally does not automatically form part of your estate, it is important to ensure your SMSF has current death benefit nominations in place

 - Does your employer have the correct Electronic Service Address (“ESA”) for SuperStream?

-in order for your SMSF to receive contribution data from your employer, they need the correct ESA for their payroll system
+- in order for your SMSF to receive contribution data from your employer, they need the correct ESA for their payroll systems